AndreyNautilus/AndreyNautilus.github.io/content/posts/2025-09-02-distributing-linux-so.md

 ---
 title: Build linux shared libraries for distribution
-summary: Build the library, strip debug info and manage symbols visibility
+summary: Build the library, strip debug info, manage symbols visibility, etc.
 # description: "Short description"  # will be shown in the post as subtitle
 date: '2025-09-02T19:33:30+02:00'
 draft: false  # draft mode by default